2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 The famous Transfagarasan Highway can also be seen from Bucharest and the best time for that is July - October when the road is open for driving.

-Another popular day trip is to the Romanian Black Sea and the city of *Constanta*.
+Another popular day trip, just a few hours from Bucharest, is to the Romanian Black Sea and the city of Constanta.
 So, if you love spending time on the beach, Constanta is a must while in Romania.

 If you want to visit a unique place, the UNESCO Danube Delta reserve is what you are looking for.
 To visit the Danube Delta, you need to get to Tulcea (4h away from Bucharest, possibly only by car).
 From there you'll enter the Delta through a boat ride, so you need a minimum of 2-3 days to see its beauty, birds, and fauna.